 After a decade of claims without a single fix, their all-time lists ended up being hugely corrupted.
 With the BPI automatically certifying records on the back of OCC figures, the historical source for fixing erroneous figures is now corrupted as well.

-We all do mistakes, myself included.
+We all make mistakes, myself included.
 It isn’t that much of an issue – continuing to state an error as a fact is though.
-That’s why we ain’t gonna do that, highlighting and fixing our own errors rather than hiding them.
+That’s why we aren’t going to do that.
+We will be highlighting and fixing our own errors rather than hiding them.

 Things are still getting worst in the OCC side though…